This is a general educational piece on common Hindu and Buddhist deities, mantras and

 At the highest level Tara continues to reincarnate until everyone gets Awakened.
 Tara is similar to Kwan Yin in the sense they are both Bodhisattvas (living liberated), the difference being that Tara comes from a Nepal/Tibet/India tradition while Kwan-Yin comes from China and the Far East tradition.

 In our daily lives, Tara appears as an archetype in people who are great healers and/or serve selflessly.
 Prominent examples are Mother Theresa and Mahatma Gandhi.
-The Boddhisattvas never get tired because they are aligned with the divine energy.
+The Bodhisattvas never get tired because they are aligned with the divine energy.
 The tiredness comes when there is a selfish ego-based intention and when that is not met, the mind generates static.
 With Gandhi for instance, he couldn’t be bought with money nor with political power and there was no selfish ego-based intention out there.
 People sensed his genuineness and a billion people followed him and he changed world history, including Martin Luther King and Nelson Mandela who were inspired by him.
-That is the power of the Boddhisattva, a Living Liberated who serves unconditionally by being aligned with the divine shakti.
+That is the power of the Bodhisattva, a Living Liberated who serves unconditionally by being aligned with the divine shakti.

 Interestingly Mahatma Gandhi was inspired by the essays on Civil Disobedience by Henry David Thoreau whose teacher was Ralph Waldo Emerson who in turn was profoundly inspired by the Bhagavad Gita!